KU-MedAI/DR.DEGMON/README.md

 *The data for step 2 was originally provided by Deep GoNet.
 (Bourgeais, V., Zehraoui, F., Ben Hamdoune, M., & Hanczar, B. (2021).
 Deep GONet: Self-explainable deep neural network based on Gene Ontology for phenotype prediction from gene expression data.
 BMC Bioinformatics, 22(10), 455. https://doi.org/10.1186/s12859-021-04370-7)*

 # Usage
-The manuscript for DR.DEGMON can be found in `DR.DEGMON.ipynb`
+The code for DR.DEGMON can be found in `DR.DEGMON.ipynb`

 DR.DEGMON incorporates L2 regularization during training, applying prior biological knowledge to the deep learning model.
 The recommended lambda value for the L2 regularization is 0.0001, but users can adjust it to find the optimal value.

 In this study, the model was analyzed using layer-wise relevance propagation, and the results can be found in the paper's Results section of the paper.
-As this model incorporates prior biological knowledge, it provides more meaningful insights into model interpretation, which can be used to elucidate the MoA of compounds or to discover biomarkers.
+As this model incorporates prior biological knowledge, it provides more meaningful insights for model interpretation, which can be used to elucidate compound MoAs or discover biomarkers.

 # Contact
 If you have any question regard our study, please contact us (mjjeon@korea.ac.kr)